bohlinger/wavy/README.md

 ```
 ### Quicklook examples
 The script "check_sat.py" is designed to provide quick and easy access to information regarding satellite coverage and basic validation.
-1. browse for satellite data and show footprints on map for one time step:
+1. Browse for satellite data and show footprints on map for one time step:
 ```
 cd ~/wavy/wavy
 ./check_sat.py -sat s3a -reg mwam4 -sd 2020110112 --show
 ```
-2. browse for satellite data and show footprints on map for time period:
+2. Browse for satellite data and show footprints on map for time period:
 ```
 cd ~/wavy/wavy
 ./check_sat.py -sat s3a -reg mwam4 -sd 2020110100 -ed 2020110300 --show
 ```
-3. same as above but now dump data to netcdf-file for further use and sharing
+3. Same as above but now dump data to netcdf-file for further use and sharing
 ```
 cd ~/wavy/wavy
 ./check_sat.py -sat s3a -reg mwam4 -sd 2020110100 -ed 2020110300 -dump /home/patrikb/tmp_altimeter/quickdump/
 ```
-4. browse for satellite data, collocate and show footprints and model for one time step:
+4. Browse for satellite data, collocate and show footprints and model for one time step:
 ```
 cd ~/wavy/wavy
 ./check_sat.py -sat s3a -reg mwam4 -mod mwam4 -sd 2020110112 -lt 0 -twin 30 --col --show
 ```
-5. use multiple satellite missions in one line e.g. all of them:
+5. Use multiple satellite missions in one line e.g. all of them:
 ```
 cd ~/wavy/wavy
 ./check_sat.py -sat all -mod mwam4 -reg mwam4 -sd 2020110112 -lt 30 -twin 30 --col --show
 ```
+(Caution: As for now, all chosen satellites should have some data, if not there will be an error)
-6. or list of stellites:
+6. Or list of stellites:
 ```
 cd ~/wavy/wavy
 ./check_sat.py -sat multi -l s3a,c2,al -mod mwam4 -reg mwam4 -sd 2020110112 -lt 30 -twin 30 -col --show